kshji/viestihajonta/server/file-upload/README.md

 # How to process file uploads in Go

-This code has nodified using
+This code has modified using
  [Freshman tutorial](https://freshman.tech/file-upload-golang/).

 Clone this repo to your